 - Combine the cranberries, orange juice, maple syrup, brown sugar, cinnamon, vanilla, and a pinch of salt in the inner pot of your pressure cooker.

-- Close the pressure cooker and be sure the vent knob is sealed.
-Set the cooking time to 4 minutes on high pressure.
+- Place the lid on the pressure cooker and be sure the vent knob is sealed/lid is locked.
+Hit manual or pressure cook to adjust the cooking time to 4 minutes on high pressure.

 - Once the cooking time has elapsed, allow the pressure to release naturally for at least 10 minutes.